Soil formation: Climate

 Climate directly affects the rate of weathering and leaching.
-Wind moves sand and smaller particles (dust), especially in arid regions where there is little plant cover, depositing it close or far from the entrainment source.
+Wind moves sand and smaller particles (dust), especially in arid regions where there is little plant cover, depositing it close to or far from the entrainment source.
 The type and amount of precipitation influence soil formation by affecting the movement of ions and particles through the soil, and aid in the development of different soil profiles.
 Soil profiles are more distinct in wet and cool climates, where organic materials may accumulate, than in wet and warm climates, where organic materials are rapidly consumed.
 The effectiveness of water in weathering parent rock material depends on seasonal and daily temperature fluctuations, which favour tensile stresses in rock minerals, and thus their mechanical disaggregation, a process called thermal fatigue.
 By the same process freeze-thaw cycles are an effective mechanism which breaks up rocks and other consolidated materials.

-Climate also indirectly influences soil formation through the effects of vegetation cover and biological activity, which modify the rates of chemical reactions in the soil.